Recruit for the Work and Travel Program

 • Campgrounds

-Greenheart Exchange will consider your request, however, we rarely partner with businesses that have less than 2 years of experience and/or have not previously sent students to the U.S. on the Summer Work and Travel program.
+Greenheart Exchange will consider your request, however, we rarely partner with businesses that have less than 2 years of experience and/or have not previously sent students to the U.S. on the Summer Work Travel program.

 Do program participants receive health insurance through Greenheart Exchange?